maxpatiiuk/alia/src/cykParser/chomsky/README.md

 # To Chomsky

-Converts a Context Free Grammar into a Chomsky Normal Form
+Converts a Context Free Grammar into a Chomsky Normal Form.

+This is required for the CYK parser.

-In the process, also validates the grammar
+In the process, also validates the grammar.